Note: This is an educational piece. Hiding your traces could be a criminal offense in some jurisdictions, so refer to your local law.

 So quick piece of advice from us:-

-- If you accidentally or willingly exposed your Bitcoin public address, then stop using it and use a new public address.
+- If you accidentally or willingly expose your Bitcoin public address, then stop using it and use a new public address.

-- Use HD wallets HD wallets like Ledger Nano S, MyCelium, Trezor or any other, so that you can generate as many Bitcoin receiving addresses as you want.
+- Use HD wallets like Ledger Nano X, Trezor or any other, so that you can generate as many Bitcoin receiving addresses as you want.

 - Remember to use your new public address while using a Tor browser or VPN (or both).
 And when you have to spend your funds from the same new address, connect to Tor and/or VPN again and then to your Bitcoin network to transact.
 This way your IP will not be tracked.